usamavarikkottil/personal-blog/content/posts/how-i-created-my-first-hugo-website/index.md

 title: "How I created my first Hugo Website, A Beginner's Guide"
 date: 2020-09-17T20:28:21+05:30
 draft: false
-tags : [
+description: "Guide to build a website in Hugo for complete beginners" tags : [
     "markdown",
     "css",